 2) The U.S. Federal government is (forcing all its regulatory agencies to stay silent and complicit in) lying to cover its ass, and certain state governors are going along and keeping mum, in order not to send their economies into a tailspin.
 A full 85 percent of Alabama’s income is generated on that tiny little stretch of coast between Mississippi and Florida.

 4) Growing your own food, amassing your food stores and old-school self-sufficiency, and living in an intentional community are some of the most radical things you can do right now.
-(Which is weird because this writer, an oil-spill evacuee, got tentative plans to go do that, out of necessity, since the bank account is empty and it’s time to stop being homeless but we’ve got no first-last-deposit and don’t much care to be in a city anyway, and they invited us, which is an honor).
+(Which is weird because this writer, an oil-spill evacuee, got tentative plans to go do that, out of necessity, since the bank account is empty and it’s time to stop being homeless but we’ve got no first-last-deposit and don’t much care to be in a city anyway, and they invited us).

 5) Extraction-industries energy companies’ fuckery is cause for concern and alarm, but not fear and despair.
 Dr. Ott’s favorite publication is Yes!
 Magazine because of their positive spin on current events.
 Never forget the silent (or at least unerstated) majority of groups of people somehow committed to doing good things for the benefit of humanity.
 She said: “The Western culture has the most awful mindset on Earth — they’re waiting for the end, and fear and anger rule the day.
 But name one thing that’s actually collapsing.”

 After this lil’ Oilpocalypse shindig, and listening to a woman who lost more and crusaded more than anyone we’ve met in the oil-spill pool of activists so far, we feel more hopeful for the country and the planet — maybe simply because we know we’re not alone.